xplosionmind/pise-notes.club/_notes/Contemporary History/others/Contemporary History by Lili Murciano.md

 --- is sometimes regarded as a natural and ancient organisation of human society. "

-This has been the mainstream view of 'nation' all throughout the [19th century]{.ul} and most part of [20th century]{.ul}, and in most the cases it is the most widespread interpretation of national history and the concept of being a nation.
+This has been the mainstream view of 'nation' all throughout the 19th century and most part of 20th century, and in most the cases it is the most widespread interpretation of national history and the concept of being a nation.